Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Introduction

 The ubiquity of [\ion{C}{2}] halos in early galaxies suggests efficient carbon enrichment on circumgalactic scales, offering new insight into high-$z$ galactic ecosystems.
 Understanding the physical origins, properties, and evolution patterns of these [\ion{C}{2}] halos is therefore a compelling area of investigation.
 Several possible scenarios have been proposed, including satellite galaxies, extended PDRs on circumgalactic scale, circumgalactic HII regions, cold streams of inflowing gas, outflows induced by feedback mechanisms, and tidal stripping in merging systems \citep[e.g.,][]{Fujimoto19,Fujimoto20,Ginolfi20b}.
 The existence of these scenarios points to the potentially diverse ways [\ion{C}{2}] halos may reveal the physics of early galaxy formation.

 Theoretical investigations are crucial for understanding the nature of [\ion{C}{2}] halos.
 Analytic and semi-analytic models provide key physical insights into the origin and nature of [\ion{C}{2}] halos. \cite{Pizzati20,Pizzati23} developed semi-analytic models focusing on starburst-driven cooling outflows and found that outflows are a favored interpretation of the observed [\ion{C}{2}] halos.
 Notably, outflows and inflows can be strongly regulated by a galaxy's star formation activity \citep{Muratov15,AA17}, which is found to be intense in recent observations of early star-forming galaxies \citep[e.g.,][]{Faisst19,Cole25,Looser25}.
 Recent cosmological simulations of [\ion{C}{2}] emission at high redshifts, however, have produced somewhat mixed results.
 Many studies underpredict the size of [\ion{C}{2}] halos \citep{Pallottini17,Arata19,Pallottini19,Pallottini22,Schimek24}, while others partially reproduce the observed extended [\ion{C}{2}] emission \citep{Munoz24,Khatri25}.
-For example, \cite{Pallottini17,Pallottini19,Pallottini22} and \cite{Arata19} systematically underpredicted [\ion{C}{2}] halo sizes relative to observations \citep[see][]{Fujimoto19,Wang25}. \cite{Schimek24} found only $\sim 10\%$ of [\ion{C}{2}] originates from the CGM, likely underpredicting the CGM contribution, while \cite{Munoz24} and \cite{Khatri25} attributed extended [\ion{C}{2}] emission primarily to satellites and/or outflows.
-Importantly, these simulations generally employ large cosmological boxes with resolutions $\gtrsim 5\,$pc, insufficient to resolve the multi-phase ISM and complex physical processes that produce [\ion{C}{2}] emission.
-Furthermore, the temporal evolution of [\ion{C}{2}] halos in relation to stochastic star formation activity remains largely unexplored.
+For example, \cite{Pallottini17,Pallottini19,Pallottini22} and \cite{Arata19} systematically underpredicted [\ion{C}{2}] halo sizes relative to observations \citep[see][]{Fujimoto19,Wang26}. \cite{Schimek24} found only $\sim 10\%$ of [\ion{C}{2}] originates from the CGM, likely underpredicting the CGM contribution, while \cite{Munoz24} and \cite{Khatri25} attributed extended [\ion{C}{2}] emission primarily to satellites and/or outflows.
+Some of these simulations prioritize large cosmological volumes at the expense of the resolution needed to resolve the dense ISM and the complex physics that gives rise to [\ion{C}{2}] emission.
+Moreover, the temporal evolution of [\ion{C}{2}] halos in relation to stochastic star formation activity remains largely unexplored.